etsardou/intelligent_robot_systems_2016/README.md

 Challenge 6 [*15 pts*]: **Smart target selection**

-This task is about finding a smart approach in the target selection problem.
-Remember that this approach must work well in **a priori unknown environments** which may be quite heterogeneous in structure (e.g. wide, narrow or both).
+This task is about finding a smart approach of the target selection problem.
+Remember that this approach must work well in **a-priori unknown environments** which may be quite heterogeneous in structure (e.g. wide, narrow or both).
 The available tools you have are the robot's pose, the so far explored map, the coverage field containing information on what is already covered by the robot, the Brushfire field of the OGM, the skeleton of the OGM and a topological graph.

 It is not necessary to use all of them.
-If you don't remember to **erase them** in order to speed up the exploration, since as you will notice more available information requires more time to calculate.
+If you don't, remember to **erase them** in order to speed up the exploration, since as you will notice, more available information requires more time to calculate.

-Also there is a possibility of path planning to fail for specific targets that are close to obstacles or that they exist in a "strage" topology.
-In that case you must write code to deal with these cases (e.g. select a more naive target selection method).
-Bear in mind that the robot should always have a target to reach in order for the exploration to end!.
+Also there is a possibility of the path planning to fail for specific targets that are close to obstacles or that they exist in a "strange" topology.
+In that case, you must write code to deal with these cases (e.g. select a more naive target selection method).
+Bear in mind that the robot should **always have a target to reach** in order for the exploration and full coverage to end!.

 Please alter [this](https://github.com/etsardou/intelligent_robot_systems_2016/blob/master/art_autonomous_exploration/src/target_selection.py#L39) code.